oerc0122/MDANSE/Doc/pages/atom_selection.rst

     F_{\text{coh}}(\mathbf{q},t) = \frac{N}{N_{s}} \sum_{\alpha}\sum_{\beta \geq \alpha} W_{\alpha\beta} F_{\text{coh},\alpha\beta}(\mathbf{q},t), \quad  F_{\text{inc}}(\mathbf{q},t) = \frac{N}{N_{s}} \sum_{\alpha} W_{\alpha} F_{\text{inc},\alpha}(\mathbf{q},t).

 where :math:`N_s` is the total number of selected atoms.
-So that the total results are equivalent to the a system which only contains those atoms assuming the weights normalisation factor is unchanged.
-The total results can also be rescaled so that it is a fraction of the total results with all atoms selected
+This way the total results are equivalent to the a system which only contains those atoms, assuming the weights normalisation factor is unchanged.
+The total result from a selection can also be rescaled so that it is a fraction of the total results with all atoms selected

 .. math::
    :label: selection4